Pickaway County Common Pleas Court

 On this page, you will find information about the Pickaway County Common Pleas Court.
 The court hears felony cases, including cases involving DUI/OVI and serious vehicular crimes.
 If you are going through the court process, it would be helpful to educate yourself and learn as much as possible.
 You’ll want to research the charges against you, the possible defenses, the possible consequences, and the court process.
 You’ll also want to research criminal defense lawyers.
 By conducting this research, you will be able to make wise decisions about how to proceed with your case.

 Contact Information For The Court

 Address: 207 South Court Street, Circleville, OH 43113

 Website: Pickaway County Common Pleas Court

-I practice criminal defense, and in Pickaway County I handle cases involving DUI/OVI, and vehicular assault / vehicular homicide.
-If you are facing a felony vehicular offense, I am here to help.
-You can learn more about me on my profile, and you can also check out client testimonials and past case results.
-I limit the number of clients I accept so I can provide personal service for each client.
-Given my limited caseload and expertise with felony vehicular case, my fees are somewhat high.
-To schedule a free consultation, you can call me at 614-717-1177 or EMAIL ME.
+If you are facing a felony vehicular offense, we are here to help.
+You can learn more about our attorneys on the ‘Attorney Profiles’ page, and you can learn more about our firm on the ‘About Us’ page.
+As you research criminal defense attorneys, you may also want to read through our case results and client reviews.
+We limit the number of clients we accept so we can provide personal service for each client.
+Given our limited caseload and expertise with felony vehicular cases, our fees are relatively high.
+To discuss representation, you can schedule a free consultation by calling 614-717-1177 or by completing a CONTACT FORM.